SwiftJava/android_toolchain/README.md

 ## Building the toolchain

-I'd not recommend trying this at present as it is by no means an automated process. libdispatch needs have the TRASHIT macro defined in `src/internal.h` and it's linking modified to link against `-lswiftCore` and `-latomic` with the appropriate paths.
+I'd not recommend trying this at present as it is by no means an automated process.
+I used slightly modified versions of the [swifty-robot-environment](https://github.com/gonzalolarralde/swifty-robot-environment) scripts. libdispatch needs the most TLC.
+You need to make sure the TRASHIT macro is defined in `src/internal.h` and modify `src/Makefile` to link against `-lswiftCore` and `-latomic` with the appropriate paths.
 At the time of writing, there are also a few currently open PRs you'll need to merge in [1113](https://github.com/apple/swift-corelibs-foundation/pull/1113), [10836](https://github.com/apple/swift/pull/10836) and [55](https://github.com/apple/swift-llvm/pull/55).
-Preparing a macOS toolchain currently involves grafting binaries for `swift` and `swift-build` from a macOS toolchain into this distribution.
+Preparing a macOS toolchain currently involves grafting binaries for `swift` and `swift-build` from a macOS toolchain into the Linux distribution and rebuilding `swiftc`.

 ## Licenses